theflockers/release-service-bundles/tasks/populate-release-notes-images/README.md

 | dataPath     | Path to the JSON string of the merged data to update                 | No       | -             |
 | snapshotPath | Path to the JSON string of the mapped Snapshot in the data workspace | No       | -             |

+## Changes in 2.3.1
+* Fix shellcheck/checkton linting issues in the task and tests

 ## Changes in 2.3.0
 * Export additional image data to a file for component SBOM generation